alexpotter1/Weight-Tracker/Client Interaction/User Documentation.md

 If you want to delete all the saved profiles and their respective data, then you can do this:

 1. Close Weight Tracker, if already open by pressing Cmd-Q.
-2. Open Terminal by opening the Finder, then going to Applications and then the subfolder of Utilities.
-3. Once in Terminal, type the following command to remove all saved data associated with this program:
+2. Type the following command to remove all saved data associated with this program:
 	```
 	defaults delete AlexPotter.Weight-Tracker
 	```

 	**NB: You don't have to delete all the data to then restore data, as the import command will replace the saved data automatically.**

+<p style="page-break-after:always;"></p>
 ## Troubleshooting
 In this section, here are some common questions and answers to problems that you may have when running the application.